ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 _Note: the idea is that this section will be composed of the contents listed below, in the same order as the **expandable** list is and with one paragraph per each item in this list.
 The references deemed necessary are also indicated. **Everyone is invited to contribute to this section.
 The completeness and cohesion of this section can be checked and its contents can be expanded/converted into paragraphs**._

+> 👍 Excellent references, lack of relevant content, cohesion, presentation format, and content conversion into paragraphs.

 <details>
 <summary>
 1. The developed methods guarantee adequate technical quality ...